Welcome to UB! We've put this guide together to help you get the most out of your experiences as you settle into being a student at the University.

 Protecting your online privacy (including personal information such as passwords and account numbers) continues to be important for your safety and security.
 For more about Internet safety, visit the Online Security page.

-Need to find an available computer in a lab?
 Want to use UB's wireless through your iPhone while on campus?
 You can take advantage of these and other mobile services provided by UB.

 You can also connect to a campus computer from home with a Remote Access option.

 As a student, you'll have personal storage space on an M: Drive.
 This is accessible on or off campus via Portal by clicking on the "My Files" icon under Tools.
 When logged on to an OTS lab or campus computer, you can also get to your files through the "My Documents" folder.
 Additionally, web page space for a personal web page is available on the ubalt.edu site.

 As a student at UB, you can borrow various technologies from OTS for 2-3 days, free of charge.
 Offered items include cameras, laptops, digital voice recorders, and more.
 Visit the Technology for Students page for details and policies.